-- (a) The Commerce Socials Co-Chairs shall chair the Socials Committee. - (b) The Socials Committee Co-Chairs have the authority to appoint CSA Members to the Socials Committee and assign them duties and responsibilities.
-University of Manitoba students from other faculties may also be appointed to the Committee, but CSA members must be given priority, followed by students pursuing a Management Minor. - (c) The Committee shall be responsible for supporting the Commerce Socials Co-Chairs to ensure the successful completion of all Commerce Socials.
+- (a) The Commerce Socials Co-Chairs shall chair the Socials Committee. - (b) The Socials Committee Co-Chairs have the authority to appoint CSA Members to the Socials Committee and assign them duties and responsibilities. - (c) The Committee shall be responsible for supporting the Commerce Socials Co-Chairs to ensure the successful completion of all Commerce Socials.